 Prepare For Survival Today

-My suggestion today would be for you don’t have the money to give water or water containers, food, flashlights, etc. to friends and family members, please teach them skills to be prepared for survival today.
+My suggestion today would be if you don’t have the money to give water or water containers, food, flashlights, etc. to friends and family members, please teach them skills to be prepared for survival today.

 Teach Classes To Bake Or Cook